Table of Contents

 - Uplift- Wind creates an uplift force by flowing under the roof.
 It is the same as an airplane lift.

-- Shear- High wind causes tilting of the buildings.
+- Shear- High wind causes the buildings to tilt.

-- Lateral- High load causes pulling & pushing of building make structure to slide from the foundation.
+- Lateral- High load causes pulling & pushing of the building, making a structure slide from the foundation.

 Earthquake Loads